FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_4_Inputs_6_4_Inputs.md

 There are two ways to rename an input.
 The first solution is to simply select an input in the setup page and to rename it in the inspector on the right side of the Spat Revolution window.

 If multiple input need to be renamed, the previous method can be tedious.
-The solution is to select multiple inputs blocs and to choose the option "Edit Inputs Names" in the inspector, or use the shortcut <code>Alt + N</code>.
+The solution is to select multiple inputs blocs and to choose the option "Edit Inputs Names" in the inspector, or use the shortcut '''Alt + N'''.
 A new window will open with a list of all the selected inputs, ready to be renamed.
-To quickly navigate through the input names we can use either the <code>enter</code> or <code>tab</code> key.
+To quickly navigate through the input names we can use either the '''enter''' or '''tab''' key.

 ![](include/SpatRevolution_InputNames.png)